icodywu/High-Performance-Tensor-Permute/README.md

 To avoid the write conflict under multi-thread, the boundary data is moved precisely by using memcpy of 7 bytes.

 Step 4.
 Apply the proposed generalized batch transpose over the case perm_idx[ndim-1] != ndim-1;
 The proposed generalized batch transpose technique is a generalization of the batch transpose.
-        It takes advantage of the cache line by creating column-wise consecutive write addresses (see .
+It takes advantage of the cache line by creating column-wise consecutive write addresses.
 For special dtypeSize in {3, 5, 6, 7}, the data movement in an overlapped manner.
-The details are provided in void Generalized_Transpose(const void *src, void *dst, uint64_t srcOffset, uint64_t dstOffset, const G_Trans_Param gtrans)
+The details are provided in \
+void Generalized_Transpose(const void *src, void *dst, uint64_t srcOffset, uint64_t dstOffset, const G_Trans_Param gtrans)

 Apply memcpy() to move the entire last dim of data over the case perm_idx[ndim-1] == ndim-1.
-The details are given in void Permute_TypeB_Kernel(const void* src, void* dst, uint64_t dtypeSize, const uint64_t src_ndim,
+The details are given in \
+void Permute_TypeB_Kernel(const void* src, void* dst, uint64_t dtypeSize, const uint64_t src_ndim,
                                   uint64_t* src_dims, uint64_t* src_wt, uint64_t* dst_wt);